 - A. Enrollment in Electronic Funds Transfer: The Service Provider shall provide ICE with the information needed to make payments by electronic funds transfer (EFT).
 Since January 1, 1999, ICE makes all payments only by EFT.
 The Service Provider shall identify their financial institution and related information on Standard Form 3881, Automated Clearing House (ACH) Vendor Miscellaneous Payment Enrollment Form.
 The Service Provider shall submit a completed SF 3881 to ICE payment office prior to submitting its initial request for payment under this Agreement.
-If the EFT data changes, the Service Provider shall be responsible for providing updated information to the ICE payment office. - B. Consolidated Invoicing The Service Provider shall submit an original monthly itemized invoice within the first ten (10) working days of the month following the calendar month when it provided the services via one of the following three methods: - a.
-By mail:
+If the EFT data changes, the Service Provider shall be responsible for providing updated information to the ICE payment office. - B. Invoicing: The Service Provider shall submit an original itemized invoice containing the following information: the name and address of the facility; the name of each ICE detainee; detainee's A-number; specific dates of detention for each detainee; the total number of detainee days; the daily rate; the total detainee days multiplied by the daily rate; an itemized listing of all other charges; and the name, title, address, and phone number of the local official responsible for invoice preparation.
+The Service Provider shall submit monthly invoices within the first ten (10) working days of the month following the calendar month when it provided the services, to: